 There is much a tear to be shed still, and much disappointment, as spelled by the conjunction of Mercury and Saturn to the star Alcyone.

 This is a querent that still has psychological cleansing and spiritual work to do and encouragement is not undue.
 Go do it.
 Who cares whether what you seek is given from above or whether it comes about by hard work?
 That is all notional anyway.
 Let go of those notions too.

 Mercury is angular so is full of willpower.
 Use it.
 Mercury has power over the Sun by disposition.
 That is exactly the configuration needed for such cleansing or purification work to be performed.
 Although his emotions will pull him on the contrary direction.
 But that is the nature of spiritual work.

 Take your time, throw light, and unravel the workings of house 12.
 And hang in there because Alcyone is not for jokes.
 Much pain and disappointment will surface.
 There is nothing easy in this chart.
 But Venus is conjunct with the North Node.
 You can expect good things from that which you desire and seek.

 As for Lilly advising the querent to give up on his pursuit, a little more heart and less brain would have been nice in such a delicate matter.
 Lilly’s obtuse advice to the querent tells me he had only a theoretical understanding of the subject he was “advising” the querent on.
 That is a problem when we, as horary astrologers, attempt to answer questions we do not understand the context of.

 Yes, in theory, the querent could be ill, being conjunct L6.
 And the Sun could be a cow or a whale that swam up the Thames and is bothering the querent.
 But what has that got to do with the question?
 Come on, Lilly!

-The querent’s attention must go into house 12, not house 6, as far as the question is concerned.
+The querent’s attention must go into house 12, not house 6, as far as the question and what the querent desires are concerned.